 - Keep your shutter speed short.
 If you keep the shutter open longer than 15 seconds, you’ll start to notice star trails (which admittedly look cool) but can distract from the aurora in your pics!

 - Set your f-stop low (3-5) and your ISO no higher than 800.

 - Don’t forget extra batteries.
 When shooting in cold weather and with long exposures, your battery will run down much faster than expected.

 - Once you’re set up, be prepared to be patient and keep shooting.
 Once the aurora light up, you’ll have a chance to shoot some amazing dancing lights in the sky.

-Have other questions about seeing the aurora in Alaska?
-Let us know in the comments!
+Have other questions about seeing the northern lights in Alaska?
+Let us know in the comments.